How to Auto-Mount VHD or VHDX File at Startup in Windows 10, 8.1, & 7?

 Conclusion

-We have explained all the possible manual ways to auto-mount VHD in Windows 10 and auto-mount VHD Windows 7 as well and for all other versions also.
-This method works successfully but if suddenly the VHD file gets corrupted due to any reason.
+We have explained all the possible manual ways to auto-mount VHD in Windows 10 and auto-mount VHD in Windows 7 as well as for all other versions also.
+This method works successfully but if suddenly the VHD file gets corrupted due for any reason.
 Then you cannot able to unmount it, first, you have to recover the VHD file.
 Therefore, VHD Recovery Software helps in this situation to recover data from corrupted VHD files.